jsevern55/OmniUpdate/README.md

 # Test automation project for OmniUpdate
 This repository contains a project for the QA Automation Engineer test.

-Please contact me if there are any questions:
+Please contact me if there are any questions - jsevern55@outlook.com
-Contact info: jsevern55@outlook.com

 ## Requirements:
 * Windows 10